31 July 2011

 My fathers of old were Jewish.
-Of course, because those Jewish fathers ended up marrying women who were not Jews, I suppose that means that I am not a Jew in a lineal way.
+Of course, because those Jewish fathers ended up marrying women who were not Jews, I suppose that means that I am not a Jew in the traditional way.
 I certainly have a Jewish heritage and I have been told it comes out to play occasionally.
 One can feel all one wants about parents and grandparents as far as honor and gratitude, but that heritage will always be there, buried somewhere in the genes, ready to pop out at an often inconvenient time.

-As a Mormon by choice, I have made covenants with God.
+As a Latter-Day Saint by choice, I have made covenants with God.
 In my studies, the covenants are the same as the ones that Abraham, Issac, and Jacob made, so though any number of Jews would point out my loss of Jewishness some generations ago, I and my family continue to be children of Abraham (can't take away your genealogy) and continue to make covenants with God just like our fathers of old.

 That is why the offer of my Christian friends seems like a big let-down.